AndresPrada/clustering-tsrd/README.md

 |  Xception | ImageNet | 299x299 | 1310.48 | 0.3913 |
 |  ResNet152 | ImageNet | 224x224 | 1562.28 | 0.6308 |

 The conclussions that can be extracted from these results are the following: First of all, the highest Normalized Mutual Information score was obtained by the ResNet152.
 Comparing this network to rest of them on the ImageNet benchmark, it obtained notably worse accuracy.
+However, the time to extract teh feature vectors for each of those models is very elevated.

 Another conclusion that could be extracted from the comparison of those networks is that, although those networks could achieve high accuracy on the ImageNet dataset, they are not able to generate clear clusterable feature vectors for this problem.
 Leaving aside the rest of the networks but ResNet152, some conclusions can be extracted from these clusters.
 However, before moving on to the analysis of the clusters, Agglomerative Clustering was used to compare both clustering algorithms.